vibudh2209/D2/README.md

           oeomega classic -in file_after_protonation.smi -out name_of_sdf_file.sdf -maxconfs 1 -strictstereo false -mpi_np number_of_cpus -log log_file_name.log -prefix prefix_name

-This will take >4-5 hours using 20 CPUs for one million molecules.
-Note that you may want to create more than 1 conformation per molecule depending on the docking software
+This phase will take >4-5 hours using 20 CPUs for 1 million molecules.
+Note that you may want to create more than 1 conformation per molecule depending on the docking software.

 **Phase 3.** *Molecular docking*
 1. Run docking for the three compound sets (training, validation and testing)